||Motoring with Mohammed; our route from Sanaa to

 Back at the hotel we ordered a cheese salad sandwich and a pot of tea and had lunch up at the mafradj on the top floor and a sunbathe on the roof.
 Then Sheila had a nap and I whiled away the afternoon reading in the light, airy mafradj.
 One or two people came and went, apparently our mafradj is part of the Sanaa walking tour.
 I'm sure one of the photos in the Lonely Planet travel guide is taken from the window.

-the aid of a new detailed map we negotiated the ins and outs of the central
+with the aid of a new detailed map we negotiated the ins and outs of the

-souk, finding our way to khans and corners that other tourists don't reach.
+central souk, finding our way to khans and corners that other tourists don't

 Down the ghat souk and we came across Taha and his shop where we bought the frankincense yesterday, and we sat and had a tea with him.
 It was getting chilly so we returned to the hotel for a long-sleeved shirt and went down to the souk at Bab al Yaman.
 Just outside the gate we noticed a first-floor teashop and had a tea with a balcony view of all the street trading, food stalls and general comings and goings below.
 The tea shop was also a Yemeni hotel - one large room (with no curtains at the windows) where men were sitting around chewing ghat and watching TV, with a pile of mattresses in the corner which were presumably spread out on the floor later.

 Had a starter of roasted beans from a nearby stall, a glass of lime juice at the hubble bubble cafe on the way and a main course of roasted chicken and chips at the Shazarwan restaurant again.
 On the way back we found a real (if small) department store so Sheila checked out the perfumes and so on but luckily didn't buy anything.
 Finished up with a quarter kilo slab of very nice gooey sticky sweet stuff from a Yemeni sweetshop on the way back.